kookyleo/pwrzv/README.md

 A Rolls-Royce–inspired performance reserve meter for Linux and macOS systems.
 Elegant, minimal, and focused on what really matters: how much performance your machine has left to give.

+## ⚠️ Beta Stage Notice

+**This library is currently in Beta stage and not yet fully mature.**

+- Parameter tuning may not be precise enough and might need adjustment for specific systems
+- API and behavior may change in future versions
+- We welcome your feedback and contributions through [Issues](https://github.com/kookyleo/pwrzv/issues) and [Pull Requests](https://github.com/kookyleo/pwrzv/pulls)
+- Please test thoroughly before using in production environments

+Your feedback is crucial for improving this project!

 ## 🛠 What is pwrzv?

 Inspired by the Power Reserve gauge in Rolls-Royce cars — which shows how much engine power is still available — pwrzv brings the same philosophy to Unix-like systems.
 Instead of showing raw usage, it estimates how much headroom remains in your system's core resources.